Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There can be anywhere from a three to 10-year delay between when the policy starts and building enough cash value to borrow from.
 Each insurance company has slightly different policies and procedures for this.
 The time will depend on the size of your policy and the amount of premium you pay each year, with lower premiums taking longer to accumulate cash value.

-MUST READ: What should I know before borrowing against my policy?
+MUST READ: What should I know before taking out a life insurance loan?

 Borrowing against your life insurance policy can impact your beneficiaries.
 If you don’t pay it back before you die, your insurer will take the money out of the death benefit.
 And if you borrowed your entire cash value, this means your beneficiaries could be left with nothing — which would totally void the life insurance aspect of your policy.